ing-bank/lion/docs/extending-documentation.md

   }

   _setupFeature() {
-    // your code can go here
+    // our code can go here
   }
 }
 ```